 Emma Keyse’s home in Babbacombe Bay, known as “The Glen” c.
 1870

-At Lee’s trial, his sister testified against him.
+At Lee’s trial, his sister eagerly testified against him.

 “John came into the kitchen crying,” Harris said.
-“He said Miss Keyse was only going to pay him two shillings a week.
-He added he wouldn’t stop another night and before he left Torquay he would have his revenge.”
+“He said Miss Keyse was only going to pay him two shillings a week.”

-Lee was convicted and sentence to hang, though he maintained his innocence straight to the gallows.
+Lee was convicted and sentenced to hang, though he maintained his innocence straight to the gallows.

 Berry examined the mechanism without Lee on it, and it seemed to work fine.